 Call your health care provider if you notice symptoms of autoimmune hepatitis.

 Pawlotsky J-M. Chronic viral and autoimmune hepatitis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 149.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 140.BACK TO TOP

 Reviewed By: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.